senchalabs/docs-i18n/guides/events/README.md

         }
     });

-Every event that ends in 'change' is fired as a result of a config option changing.
-Note that you listen to these events just like any other, it's just good to know the convention.
+Every event that ends in 'change' is fired as a result of a config option that has changed.
+Note that although listening to these events is like listening to any other events, it is useful to know the convention.

 ## Adding Listeners Later

-Every example so far has involved passing listeners in when the class is instantiated.
-If we already have an instance though, we can still add listeners later using the {@link Ext.mixin.Observable#on on} function:
+Previous examples involved passing listeners in when the class is instantiated.
+If we already have an instance though, we can still add listeners later on using the {@link Ext.mixin.Observable#on on} function:

     @example
     var myButton = Ext.Viewport.add({